inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 If not working on your local machine, you can still access the Spark Master UI by forwarding port 4040. <br>

-_Note: The 3rd party resource maangers like YARN and Kubernetes also provide web based UIs with dashboards and tools for monitoring and managing the cluster and its applications._
+_Note: The 3rd party resource managers like YARN and Kubernetes also provide web based UIs with dashboards and tools for monitoring and managing the cluster and its applications._

 <br>
 <br>

 ## INGESTING NY TAXI CSV
 Data can be ingested into Spark by establishing a connection to an external database or by directly loading a data file.
 Spark accepts many data formats (Parquet, Text, CSV, JSON, XML, ORC, Binary, Avro, TFRecord, Sequence Files) but defaults to parquet, unless otherwise specified.
-When reading Parquet files, Spark infers datatypes from the schema and automatically converts all columns to be nullable for compatibility reasons.
+When reading Parquet files, Spark infers data types from the schema and automatically converts all columns to be nullable for compatibility reasons.

 ```python
 df = spark.read \